Who Hires the Home Appraiser?

-Wondering who hires the home appraiser during a real estate transaction?
-In most financed home purchases, the buyer’s mortgage lender orders the appraisal, even though the buyer usually pays for it.
+In most financed home purchases, the buyer’s mortgage lender hires the home appraiser, even though the buyer typically pays the fee.
 However, sellers, homeowners, attorneys, and others may also hire an appraiser depending on the situation.

-If you are buying, selling, refinancing, or simply trying to understand property value in Wellington, this guide explains who orders the appraisal, how the process works, what affects value, and what to expect.
+If you are buying, selling, refinancing, or simply trying to understand property value, this guide explains who orders the appraisal, how the process works, and what to expect.

 What Is a Home Appraisal?